jPaez-Farrell/JPaez-Farrell.github.io/_teaching/IntermediateMacro2021-22.md

 ---
 title: "Intermediate Macroeconomics"
 collection: teaching
+type: "Undergraduate course"
 permalink: /teaching/IntermediateMacro2021-22
+venue: "University of Sheffield"
-date: 2022
+date: 01-01-2022

+---

-This is the second half of a second year Intermediate Macroeconomics course.
+This is the second half of a second year undergraduate course taught in 2022.